-White table sugar1, which, as discussed, is produced from sugar cane or sugar beets.
-Sugar cane. which is actually a tropical grass2, started being used as a source of sugar thousands of years ago in India, where it was mentioned in writings during the period of 1400-1000 B.C.
-Although no one knows for sure, it is generally excepted that the plant originally got its start in New Guinea.
-Modern sugar cane is actually a hybrid of several species of the genus Saccarum.
+White table sugar1, as discussed, is produced from sugar cane or sugar beets.
+Sugar cane, which is actually a tropical grass2, started being used as a source of sugar thousands of years ago in India, where it was mentioned in writings during the period of 1400-1000 B.C.
+Although no one knows for sure, it is generally accepted that the plant originally got its start in New Guinea.
+Modern sugar cane is actually a hybrid of several species of the genus Saccharum.

 Sugar beets, which are white rather than red, are another viable sugar crop.
 They are a much more recent crop for this purpose, having only been introduced as a means for extracting sugar in 1794.
 Most of the world's sugar comes from sugar cane, however.

 Image by Rufino Uribe via Wikimedia

 How Are Sugar Cane and Sugar Beets Refined?